Lyc4on/EvtXHunt/README.md

-# evtxIOCHunter by F34R 0f FOR3N5ICS
+# EvtXHunt by F34R 0f FOR3N5ICS
 ## Introduction
-evtxIOCHunter is mainly an Autopsy plugin that is able to analyse EVTX artifacts against a library of SIGMA rules. evtxIOCHunter can also function as a commandline interface tool to serve the same purpose of analysing EVTX files against a set of SIGMA rules.
+EvtXHunt is mainly an Autopsy plugin that is able to analyse EVTX artifacts against a library of SIGMA rules.
+EvtXHunt can also function as a commandline interface tool to serve the same purpose of analysing EVTX files against a set of SIGMA rules.

 ## Requirements
 - Python 2.7x